mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Text completion and temperature

-In your LLM playground, switch to the completions tab.
-Completions is very close to the raw interface of an LLM, you just provide it with some text and a few additional parameters.
+In the LLM playground, switch to the completions tab.
+Completions is as close as it gets to the raw interface of an LLM, it only needs some text and some additional parameters.

 Give it any sentence fragment to begin with, like

     Once upon a time,

 and let it generate text.
-It might appear a little nonsensical, but the LLM simply produces what it thinks should come next after your fragment.
+It might appear a little nonsensical, but the LLM simply produces what it thinks should come next after the given fragment.

 Try a few more fragments, which can be quite revealing.

     The following is a C# function to reverse a string:

 See how it produces the C# function asked for, but carries on producing output (such as how to use the function, or the same function in other languages), until it reaches the maximum length.
 The takeaway here is that an LLM is not a chatbot out of the box.
-You can think of an LLM as a very good autocomplete tool, for some given input text it has a decent idea of what should come next.
+Think of an LLM as a very good autocomplete tool, for some given input text it has a decent idea of what should come next.
 It's up to us to shape the LLM to get it to produce *useful* output.

 ![C# function and then some](/assets/images/hands-on-llm-tutorial/010.png)